- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Salicylic acid

-Salicylic acid is an OTC acne treatment for non-inflammatory acne symptoms such as blackheads and whiteheads.
-It is oil-soluble and helps to exfoliate the skin and clear the pores.
+Salicylic acid is an OTC treatment for noninflammatory acne such as blackheads and whiteheads.
+It is oil-soluble and can penetrate deeply into pores to dissolve plugs, clear pores and exfoliate the skin.

 Takeaway

-Natural acne treatments may help reduce the symptoms of mild to moderate acne in some people.
+Natural acne treatments can alleviate the symptoms of mild-to-moderate acne for many people.
 Some natural treatments, such as tea tree oil, are comparable to OTC acne treatments.
+These treatments work to heal active acne breakouts and prevent future breakouts from forming.

-Natural treatments for acne include plant extracts such as aloe vera and tea tree oil, oral supplements such as Vitamin A and fish oil and food-based treatments such as honey and green tea.
-Many naturally-derived topical treatments may be used on their own, as an ingredient in an OTC formulation or in a DIY face mask.
+Natural treatments for acne include plant extracts such as aloe vera and tea tree oil, oral supplements such as Vitamin A and fish oil, and food-based treatments such as green tea.
+Many naturally-derived topical treatments may be used on their own, or as an ingredient in an OTC formulation or DIY face mask.

 Sources